Darsh-A/Onlyfans18-/Chemistry/README.md.md

 ### Key Features
 - Checks which file is worked on right now and by whom
 - Personalized with each members Github Usernames
 - Alerts like Notices and Status Bar for active files
 - Fully Customizable UI giving you full control of the alerts and messages

 ## Authentication

-You need the `token`, `username` and `repository name` of the owner of the repository. without these two the plugin cant work
+You need the `token`, `username` and `repository name` of the owner of the repository. without these two the plugin cant work.